Memeplexx/Olik/docs/angular/angular.md

 # Angular

-Oulik supports some minimal bindings for Angular applications.
+Oulik supports a thin layer of bindings so that you can more easily integrate Ouik within your Angular applications.
 {: .fs-6 .fw-300 }